IsraelCabrera/frigate/docs/docs/security/installation.md

 **Port Settings:**

 The network mode should be set to `bridge`.
-You need to map the default security container ports to your local Synology NAS ports that you want to use to access Frigate.
+You need to map the default security container ports to your local Synology NAS ports that you want to use to access Security.

 There may be other services running on your NAS that are using the same ports that security uses.
 In that instance you can set the ports to auto or a specific port.